rjastrzemskis/rjastrzemskis/README.md

 ### Hi there 👋 I'm Rihards Jastržemskis

-Always expanding my knowledge and at the moment focused on C# and C++
+I am constantly seeking to expand my knowledge and currently, I am dedicating a significant amount of time to studying and mastering the C# and C++ programming languages.
+I am excited to continue learning about these languages, as well as others, in order to further develop my skills and knowledge in the field of programming.

 📫 You can reach me on: r.jastrzemskis@gmail.com | www.linkedin.com/in/rjastrzemskis